RobertJGabriel/Imgur-image-downloader/README.md

 Upcoming Features
 -----------------

--  Ui show which images :)
+-  Ui show which images are downloaded :)

 Built by a dyslexic programmer with love <3

 Install
 --------------
+- You will need xampp first :)
 - Download the files into your htdocs folder.
 - Create a folder called downloads and it have write and create premissons (http://stackoverflow.com/questions/9046977/xampp-permissions-on-mac-os-x)
 - Open the the webpage http://localhost/Imgur-image-downloader/